Highlights on Ozone and UV activities 2017-2022

 Session 2.
 (Thu 17th June 2021, 15:00-17:00 UTC) The objective of this session was for the community to build understanding of the progress, advancements, challenges, and needs of individual stations/users/networks.
 The operators, station managers, PI, researchers and data managers have been encouraged to submit short presentations on all topics relating to their work involving Brewer Spectrophotometers, ozone or UV measurements, calibrations, data processing, etc. Their input is very important for the good planning of our work.
 The session included 20 minutes discussion.

-2021 Initiating Brewer ozone and UV observations in Chile
+2022 Initiating Brewer ozone and UV observations at station Chajnantor Plateau, Chile

 Environment and Climate Change Canada donated two Brewer spectrophotometers to WMO in 2019.
-WMO-GAW and the Advisory Group of the Vienna Convention Trust Fund received a number of project proposals from different countries to integrate donated instruments within the global ozone and UV monitoring network.
-Following a review process, one of the two spectrometers was transported to Chile and preparations of the Research Platform of the University of Santiago on the Chajnantor Plateau for its installation were carried out.
+WMO-GAW and the Advisory Group of the Vienna Convention Trust Fund received a number of project proposals from different countries to integrate donated instruments within the global ozone and UV monitoring networks.
+Following a review process, one of the two spectrometers was transported to Chile and Research Platform of the University of Santiago on the Chajnantor Plateau was prepared to accommodate the new instrument.
 However, the COVID pandemic interfered with the completion of this project and decision was made to commence measurements from a temporary site.
-The Brewer spectrophotometer at both its current location (2600 m asl) and its intended location (5100 m asl in Atacama), is aimed to collect data on the total ozone column at high-elevation sites.
-The instrument is already filling a gap in the Ozone Monitoring Network (there was not Brewer instruments in the southern Andes).
+The Brewer spectrophotometer at both its current location (2600 m asl) and its intended location (5100 m asl in Atacama), contribute to collecting data on the total ozone column at high-elevation sites.
+The instrument is already filling a gap in the Ozone Monitoring Network in the southern Andes.
 After moving it to the Atacama Desert, the instrument will become an excellent complement for the ozone measurements being carried out at Bolivian sites.
 Ground-based measurements of both ozone column and UV radiation are extremely import at sites that are simultaneously low-latitude and high-elevation, where the world’s highest levels of surface UV have been measured.
-We expect that the Brewer 84 will make our platform on the Atacama Desert the highest Brewer site in the world.
+It is expected that the Brewer#84 will make the platform at station Chajnantor Plateau, Chile in Atacama Desert the highest Brewer site in the world.

 2021 WMO Regional Dobson Calibration Center for Europe activities, Hohenpeissenberg (MOHp), Germany

-The highlights of the activities of the WMO Regional Dobson Calibration Center for Europe (RDCC-E) at the Meteorological Observatory Hohenpeissenberg (MOHp) in Germany was the shipment of the very old Dobson D008 from Spitsbergen to Hohenpeissenberg in 2021.
-The instrument had been in operation at the stations in Longyearbyen and Ny Alesund for many years in the past since 1950.
+The highlight of the activities of the WMO Regional Dobson Calibration Center for Europe (RDCC-E) at the Meteorological Observatory Hohenpeissenberg (MOHp) in Germany was the shipment of the very old Dobson D008 from Spitsbergen to Hohenpeissenberg in 2021.
+The instrument had been in operation at the stations in Longyearbyen and Ny Alesund for many years since 1950.
 Regular observations were stopped in the early 2000 and the instrument has then been stored in the Svalbard Museum.
-The RDCC-E succeeded in negotiations with the responsible person, not to keep this “historical”, but nevertheless valuable instrument in the museum.
-Now it is in the MOHp workshop for a complete refurbishment.
-It will be upgraded and included in the WMO calibrations in the summer of 2021, which will make it available for relocation.
-In addition, this instrument will be used for training and education (repair, exchange of parts and optical alignment) of Dr. Voltaire Velazco as successor of the current scientific head of the RDCC-E Ulf Köhler.
+The RDCC-E succeeded in negotiating availability of this instrument for observing purposes.
+It had been transported to MOHp workshop for complete refurbishment.
+It will be upgraded and included in the WMO calibrations in the summer of 2021, which will make it ready for relocation and future deployments.
+Meanwhile, this instrument will be used for training and education (repair, exchange of parts and optical alignment) of Dr. Voltaire Velazco as successor of the current scientific head of the RDCC-E Ulf Köhler.

 2019 Inspection of Indian Brewer network instruments

 India Meteorological Department (IMD) has five Brewer Spectrophotometers (MKIV No. 89, 94, 153, 164 and 170), which are not operational at present.
 IMD organized a review meeting in India in November, 2019 for inspection of these instrument and Mr. Alberto Redondas attended the meeting as WMO representative under the request of IMD.
 Mr. Redondas is a Senior Scientist and ozone and spectral UV group manager at the Izaña Atmospheric Research Centre, Spain and scientific manager of the Regional Brewer Calibration Center - Europe.
-A status report was prepared and it has been consulted with for planning capacity development activities of WMO-GAW Scientific Advisory Group on O3 and UV.
-When returned to operational mode, these instruments will be installed in different cities in India namely New Delhi, Kodaikanal, Pune, Leh and if required, one may be sent to Antarctica at Indian permanent station.
-IMD has continuous observations of Total Columnar Ozone from 1957 onwards.
+Status report was prepared.
+It had been presented to WMO and it had been used for planning future capacity development activities of WMO-GAW Scientific Advisory Group on O3 and UV.
+When returned to operational mode, these instruments will be installed in different cities in India namely New Delhi, Kodaikanal, Pune, Leh and if required, one may be sent to Indian permanent station in Antarctica.
+IMD has continuous observations of Total Columnar Ozone across the country since 1957.

 Collaborative effort between Kenya, Canada and Switzerland resulted in successful deployment of Brewer #071 at Nairobi station and initiated Brewer total ozone column observations